jonathan-laurent/AlphaZero.jl/games/ospiel_ttt/README.md

-OpenSpiel's game example
+# Example using the OpenSpiel wrapper

-(you need cmake, and clang++ in order to build OpenSpiel)
+This is an example of using AlphaZero.jl with OpenSpiel.

-to run this example open Julia session and execute:
+To run this example, open a Julia session and execute:

 ```julia
 using AlphaZero
 import OpenSpiel # load additional features through Requires.jl